Johann Bisesti: Lekeline - Bear Breasts and Boleros

 Whatever the weather, come rain, come storm, Iveco Magirus is there to the rescue.
 The company has been around for 150 years and with many inventions of groundbreaking technologies in the industry, it is no surprise that they are one of the most successful manufacturers of firefighting trucks and rescue vehicles in the world today.
 To show off their big toys, Iveco Magirus were keen to put David Maurer’s technical skills to the test.
 Whilst these images are highly skilled in their execution, with the help of unusual angles and high contrast, David also conveys a strong sense of reliability and bravery that each one of these trucks and their fire fighters will inevitably become involved in.

 Johannes Knuth: Banning life on Celluloid for Sijox

 By the way.
-This movie was chosen to be presented in The Reel Hour 2013 and won a honorable mention
+This movie was chosen to be presented in The Reel Hour 2013 as on of the 10 best entries.

 Lutz Hilgers: Jet-setting with Villeroy & Boch's Affinity hotel dinner wear

 Considering we’re talking about Villeroy & Boch, here’s something a little different.
 Instead of your usual stylised dinnerware still life in an appropriately decorated setting, this smart new print campaign shot by Lutz Hilgers makes for a clever, tongue in cheek alternative to the otherwise predictable world of crockery.
 V&B are convinced that their newly designed hospitality range will have such an “Affinity” with the jet-setting hotel hopping crowd, that it will be just that little bit TOO tempting for them not to resist… Leave the doggy bag behind, let’s just have the serving plate in stead!